Property Misrepresentation Claims

 All property transaction forms and leasehold forms are available from The Law Society.

-Can I sue seller for misrepresentation?
+Can I sue the seller for misrepresentation?

 If the seller makes a misrepresentation to you, which you rely on in your decision to purchase the property and you suffer a detriment as a result, you may be able to make a property misrepresentation claim.